 Take a relaxed 4-hour cruise along the Li River to the charming village of Yangshuo, where you will spend 2 nights.
 Around every river bend is a view to take your breath away as jagged peaks loom over rural scenes of lush greenery, grazing buffalos and local fishermen.
-These are small cruise boats usually holding approximately 100 passengers: with an enclosed dining area on the lower deck and an open viewing area on the upper deck.
-Usually, the boats depart at
+These are small cruise boats usually holding approximately 100 passengers; with an enclosed dining area on the lower deck and an open viewing area on the upper deck.
+As it is so popular, there are generally many boats at the docks -

-9am from the dock located a 1-hour drive from your hotel.
-However, when the river level is low, they depart from further downstream which would mean a longer drive and an earlier check-out from your hotel.
+please be reassured that the cruise itself will be scenic and relaxing as the boats cruise past unspoilt countryside.
+Usually, the boats depart at 9am from the dock located a 1-hour drive from your hotel.
+However, when the river level is low they depart from further downstream which would mean a longer drive and an earlier check-out from your hotel.
 Disembarking from the cruise, your Local Guide will walk with you to your hotel, approximately a 30-minute walk from the river.
 There are electric carts offered by private vendors which can be organised at your own cost.
-In Yangshuo, visit the local markets.